 Asbestos: A Political History

 The Toxic Substances Control Act (TSCA) came into law in 1976 which permitted the EPA to assess and control chemical substances including monitoring over 60,000 chemicals.
 As such, 13 years later, this organization banned asbestos.
-But it only lasted until 1991 following appeals from manufacturers — the EPA hadn’t quite considered the cost of the ban.
+But it only lasted until 1991 following appeals from manufacturers — the EPA hadn’t quite considered the cost of the asbestos ban.
 Unfortunately, up until last year, no substances have been regulated, and asbestos has continued to remain among us in everyday life.

 Members of the public in the U.S. and across the world are now urging policy-decision makers to agree upon an actionable change sooner rather than later to avoid another spate of unregulated asbestos presence.
 In America, tensions on this subject are particularly high given Trump’s appointment of Scott Pruitt to lead the EPA.
 Even though doctors and research scientists assert that there is no safe level of asbestos exposure, Pruitt is still non-committal about his position regarding its regulation.